albertcolom/albertcolom.github.io/_posts/2023-08-29-create-your-first-golang-lambda-with-serverless-framework.markdown

 #### Bonus

-You can remove all the application incluiding teh infrastructure by de _Serverless Framework_.
+You can remove all the application including the infrastructure by de _Serverless Framework_.

 {% highlight bash %}
 serverless remove